Navoda001/Course-Registration-System/README.md

 6. **Reporting Tools**
    - Generate reports for administrators, including enrollment statistics.

+## System Architecture
+The project follows a **Layered Architecture**, which enhances maintainability, scalability, and separation of concerns:

+1. **Presentation Layer (UI Layer)**
+   - Developed using JavaFX for a user-friendly graphical interface.

+2. **Controller Layer**
+   - Manages communication between the UI and business logic.
+   - Processes user actions and forwards them to the appropriate service methods.

+3. **Business Logic Layer (Service Layer)**
+   - Contains core functionalities and logic for handling course enrollment, course records, and  student records.

+4. **Data Access Layer (DAO Layer)**
+   - Manages interactions with the database using JDBC.
+   - Implements CRUD operations for courses, students, and enrollments.

+5. **Database Layer**
+   - Uses MySQL for storing student, course, and enrollment data.

 ## System Requirements
 - **Operating System**: Windows, macOS, or Linux